nicthib/pyanthem/README.rst

 Installation
 ============
 Note: If you do not have working installations of the above listed requirements, it is strongly recommended that you use miniconda_/Anaconda_ for a straightforward installation process.
-If you do not have either, minicondais preferred as it is a faster install and takes up much less space.
+If you do not have either, miniconda is preferred as it is a faster install and takes up much less space.

+If you do have the above requirements installed, you can simply install pyanthem using pip: :code:`pip install pyanthem`

 Using Miniconda/Anaconda:
 -------------------------